 - Molecular biology

-This multidisciplinary programme is open to students with a degree in any scientific subject of relevance to the scope of the programme.
+Our Rotation PhD is open to UK and International applicants with a degree in any scientific subject of relevance to the scope of the programme.

 Year one begins with a three-week period of intensive training and orientation.
 This is designed to introduce all the research programmes currently being pursued at the John Innes Centre and The Sainsbury Laboratory.

 There will also be the opportunity to attend departmental presentations, our Annual Science Meeting, a Rotation Students’ Retreat for all year groups, and a range of one-to-one meetings with supervisors of your choice.

 Throughout, you will be guided by a faculty-mentor, a student-mentor from the previous year-group and a programme tutor who will help you to select your three rotation projects.

 Once you are settled, you will begin the first of three 10-week mini-research projects.
 Each rotation will have different supervisors located in either of the two partner institutes.